Leonardo da Vinci machine gun

 Impact on Military Engineering

-Leonardo da Vinci’s contributions went beyond weaponry.
-He influenced the broader field of military engineering.
-His sketches, which include detailed mechanisms and structural designs, inspired future generations to explore new engineering possibilities.
+Leonardo da Vinci’s contributions extended beyond weaponry, influencing the broader field of military engineering.
+His sketches, which included detailed mechanisms and structural designs, inspired future generations to explore new engineering possibilities.

 The da Vinci catapult showcased how art and science could converge to improve military technology.
 His emphasis on precision and efficiency paved the way for modern engineering strategies used in warfare.